airborne-commando/OPSEC-OSINT-Tools/OSINT-profiling.md

 - Profiling is an ongoing process.
 As you gather more data, revisit and refine your profile.
 - New discoveries (e.g., a new username or email) can open up further avenues for investigation.
+- Use text editors and CSV editors (Like Libreoffice cal) to document findings.
+- Document and compile.

 ---